hasFlag/hasFlag.github.io/content/blog/aria-is-not-my-thing/index.md

 ![why we need aria](./post_pic.jpg)

 I am reading a lot about accessibility guidelines and met/working with some people who are responsible to deliver accessible experiences.
 Accessibility is something which you can't just archive by adding `aria` attributes to your <abbr title="Document Object Model">DOM</abbr> elements.
-After all there is no need to add `aria` attribute if you are use correct DOM element while building your website.
+After all, there is no need to add the `aria` attribute if you are using the correct DOM element while building your website.

 ## (Mis)use of aria-* attributes
-Web developers often treat accessibility as last check in their component development life cycle and at the end when they test their component in screen readers they found some unexpected behaviors.
-In order to fix these problems they start adding `aria` attributes to their DOM elements which makes the entire DOM structure heavier and confusing.
+Web developers often treat accessibility as the last check-in of their component development life cycle.
+When they test their component in screen readers, they found some unexpected behaviors.
+To fix these problems they start adding `aria` attributes to their DOM elements which make the entire DOM structure heavier and confusing.

 For example, what tag would you prefer to use to define your button?